Vinello28/UniNotes/README.md

-# Appunti-PoliMi
+# Appunti

 ## Description
-This repository contains notes and study materials for various courses at Politecnico di Milano (PoliMi).
+This repository contains notes and study materials for various courses at Politecnico di Milano (PoliMi) and Università Politecnica delle Marche (UnivPM).
 The aim is to provide a comprehensive collection of resources to help students in their studies.

 ## Installation
 To clone this repository, use the following command: